drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 Not every pair came up to me.
 Many were just standing up at the back of the room, just talking.

+**Why was I excited by this incident**

+I guess because more than I expected happened.
+They came up to me and asked me what to do next.
+They were motivated.

+**Why did it work?**

+Perhaps because they met new people, got up to walk around, didn't know what was happening.

+**What didn't work?**

+Not everyone was asking or wanted to do the dialogue.

+**What will I do as a result?**

+1/10

+: This is about finger pointing on 12/23, 12/24.

+It worked!
+I used the tape, of the dimes, in the book.
+I read questions, checked off the right answers in the textbook, I was well prepared.
+I gave Xmas prize.

+Perhaps the listening questions about dimes, nickels, quarters in Expressways II was the right level.

+### Next semester

+5/16

+: I have stopped getting them to point (or respond as class).
+Why?
+Was it too difficult to get them to respond?

+## Following year, 2000?

+3/4

+: On February 23,24 I gave 3C, 3D for homework.
+Write 3 lines about 'how I can get (make) you to speak English'.

+This is what they wrote:

+3C 8605

+Amy	305 1. watch video	2. play funny games	3. listen to tape
+Fanny	323 1. in class interesting	2. play game	3. sing the song
+桃	354 1.
+You can have test in every class	2. practicing conversation	3. practicing speaking English Tammy	317 1.
+Please teacher speak more clean	2.
+Speak slow please	3. don't change seat in class, please Winniw	329 1.
+Give me present please	2.
+Sing English song	3.
+See English movie Sherry	348 1. please speak English slowly	2. please speak some Cheasesnes (Chinese?)
+3. say some story Victoria	316 1.
+Don't change our seat every time	2.
+Speaking cleaner	3.
+Speaking interest Stacy	352 1. choose seat by ourself	2. good friend make a group	3.
+You try hard already Rosa	324 1.
+It is interesting in class	2.
+3.
+Aline	321 1. sing a song 	2. interesting	3. no boring
+Lina	331 1.
+You can speak Chinese and English in class	2.
+You can speak slowly with us.
+3.

+Muriel	311

+: 1.
+Singing the songs
+2. playing the games
+3. listening tape

+Bobo	303

+: 1. playing games
+2. singing songs
+3. listening tape
+4. watching TV

+Ruby	313

+: 1. play funny game
+2. listening tape
+3. watch video

+Jill	345

+: 1.
+Don't play games
+2. listening tape
+3. watch video

+Linda	306

+: 1.
+Don't play games
+2.
+3.

+Warren	304

+: 1.
+Speak cleaner and loudly
+2. One seat (please don't change the seat in one conversation class.
+It's boring)
+3. Write the words what you say on the board, please.

+楊	310

+: 1.
+Speak easy
+2. Don't change seat.
+Use one on class
+3. Speak loudly
+4. Speak slowly

+Annie	320

+: 1.
+Sir please speak slowly
+2. Please teach more easy word
+3. Please don't change seat

+Carolyn	309

+: 1.
+Don't change the seats again and again
+2. Speak clear
+3. Be more interesting

+Rachel	314

+: 1.
+Sir you can sing with us
+2. watching video
+3. play game

+Rebecca	315

+: 1.
+Don't much team activity
+2. You can teach much pop music
+3.

+Lora	326

+: 1.
+Listen to tape
+2. Talk with classmate.
+Use English
+3. Write English letter

+Sarah	302

+: 1.
+Speak conversation with paner (partner)
+2. Looking for a story than read and speak that
+3. Read the conversation book

+Coral	308

+: 1.
+Play English game
+2. Watch English movies
+3. Listen to English music.